SIDN/valibox-spin-builder/README.md

 There are several sections in the configuration:

-* LEDE: Options for building the main LEDE image
+* OpenWRT: Options for building the main OpenWRT image
 * sidn_openwrt_pkgs: Options for the SIDN-specific packages
 * SPIN: Options for SPIN
 * Release: Options regarding the release you are building